chrisliebaer/salvage/README.md

 The following labels are used to configure a crane and need to present on the salvage container:

 * `salvage.cranes.<name>.image`: The image of this crane.
+* `salvage.cranes.<name>.pullOnRun`: Whether to pull the image before running the crane, regardless of whether it is already present on the docker daemon.
+Defaults to `false`.
 * `salvage.cranes.<name>.env.<key>`: Environment variables to pass to the crane.
 For example `salvage.cranes.<name>.env.S3_BUCKET=my-bucket`.
 * `salvage.cranes.<name>.mount.<volume>`: Mounts a volume to the crane.
 The volume will be mounted at the specified path.
 For exmaple `salvage.cranes.<name>.mount.my-volume=/cache`.